RuslanMozgovoi/kottans_frontend20-21/README.md

 - New: Media queries, usage of flex boxes to easily change website's layout depending on viewport width.
 - Surprised: Hardware Pixels and Device Independent Pixels are not always equal to each other.
-- To Use: Media queries; recommended minimum buttons size and min-max text line width, Starting Small approach in responsive web design.
+- To Use: Media queries, recommended minimum buttons size and min-max text line width, Starting Small approach in responsive web design.

 Links:<br/>
 4.1.
 [Responsive Web Design Fundamentals](/task_responsive_web_design/Responsive_Web_Design_Fundamentals.png?raw=true)<br/>